gymreklab/cse185-spring18-week5/CSE185_Week5_PartI.md

 Today we'll primarily be using the [plink](https://www.cog-genomics.org/plink2) package, which is a general toolkit for doing all kinds of operations on genetic datasets.
 Before we dive into GWAS, let's get familiar with the types of files used by `plink`.
 Almost every `plink` command takes `--file` as an argument, which gives a prefix to the following files:

 * `$PREFIX.ped`: This file contains all the genotype information.
 There is one row per individual.
 The columns are described [here](https://www.cog-genomics.org/plink/1.9/formats#ped).
-There are V+6 fields, where V is the number of variants.
+There are 2V+6 fields, where V is the number of variants.
 The first 6 columns contain: sample id, family id, id of father (if known), id of mother (if known), sex code, and phenotype value.
-Each column after that gives the genotype for each variant as 0, 1, or 2 depending if the sample is homozyous for the reference allele, heterozygous, or homozygous for the alternate allele.
+Each column after that gives the genotype for each variant in each sample.
+There are two columns giving the two alleles of each sample.
+Here, 1=reference allele, 2=alternate allele, and 0=missing genotype (this is a little bit different notation than the examples we had in class).
 * `$PREFIX.map`: This file describes the variants whose genotypes are given in the `.ped` file.
 It has four columns: chromosome, SNP ID, position in centimorgans (or 0 if ignored), and genomic position.
 * `$PREFIX.fam`: Same as the first 6 columns of the `.ped` file.